wsnyder/verilator/docs/internals.rst

   Show execution times of each step.
 If an optional number is given, specifies the number of simulation cycles (for tests that support it).

+--clean
+  After a test passes, remove the generated objects.
+Reduces storage requirements, but may result in longer runtime if the tests are run again.

 --debug
   Same as ``verilator --debug``: Use the debug version of Verilator which enables additional assertions, debugging messages, and structure dump